mbradle/wnutils/doc/source/animate_tutorial.rst

 If you do not do this, you will have a mismatch between the frames and their titles.

-You may also add extra curves to the movie that stay fixed in each frame.
+You can also add extra curves to the movie that stay fixed in each frame.
 To do so, create a dictionary that has as its key an XPath expression that selects a single zone and as its value a dictionary of plot parameters.
 Pass this into the method as the keyword `extraPlot`.
 For example, you could type::